LauraBeatris/foodfy/README.md

 * 🌏  Multi language support - English and Portuguese.
 * 🎨  A cool dark mode theme toggle.

+Obs: The admin platform isn't all translated yet.

 # :construction_worker: Installation

 **You need to install [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) first, then clone the project using this command:**